 2. Loretta Swit – Margaret “Hot Lips” Houlihan

-Yep, the only other actor from M*A*S*H who was in both the first and the final chapter of this fantastic series. she was so dynamic that showrunners tweaked the character to fit her wishes.
+Yep, the only other actor from M*A*S*H who was in both the first and the final chapter of this fantastic series was Loretta Swit (one of our 50 Fabulous Stars of the 1970s). she was so dynamic that showrunners tweaked the character to fit her wishes.
 Swit naturally wanted Margaret ‘Hot Lips’ Houlihan’s character to grow during the course of the show, away from a promiscuous, shrill one, to a tough independent role model type.
 And by the end of the show, they even stopped calling her Hot Lips.

 Swit actually tried to quit the show during the tenth season, because she was up for Detective Cagney in, ya guessed it, Starsky & Hutch.
 So sorry, Cagney & Lacey.
 Unfortunately, contracts and studios rarely give up control, and CBS didn’t shock us all here and refused to allow the show swap.
 Loretta did wind up playing Cagney in the TV movie pilot which received great reviews and ratings.
 Unfortunately, the studios held firm.
 So, Sharon Gless took her place and starred on the show for 6 years.